-Preferred primary sites are listed for this disease in the primary site field; however, involvement in other sites is possible, but rare.
-If you have confirmation that the only involved site is something other than the preferred primary listed, then code to that primary site.
+Lymph nodes (C770-C779) are the usual primary sites; however, involvement in other sites is possible.
+If you have confirmation that the only involved site is something other than the lymph nodes, then code to that primary site.
 See Module 7

 Nodular lymphocyte predominant Hodgkin lymphoma (NLPHL) commonly involves cervical, axillary, or inguinal lymph nodes.
 Mediastinal, splenic, and bone marrow involvement are rare.